geo-tp/Bitcoin-Card-Wallet/README.md

 2. Ensure your RFID2 module is plugged in, and place the tag on the reader when prompted.

 3. Choose whether or not to encrypt your seed backup on the tag.
-If you choose encryption, the application will require you to decrypt it with the passphrase before use.
+If you choose encryption, you will choose a password, the application will require you to decrypt it with the password before use.

-4. Once your seed is saved on the tag, you can use it to sign your transactions or even restore your wallet.
+4. Once your seed is saved on the tag, **you can use it to sign your transactions or even restore your wallet.**

 **NOTE :** Encryption is **recommended for better security**, especially when storing sensitive information like a seed.
 Each **MIFARE 1K tag can hold one seed at a time**.
 Always test the tag after saving by **restoring the seed with RFID** to confirm that it was saved correctly.